Tuesday, December 7, 2010

 As far as the bathroom break at mile 18, I really don't know what to do about that, but it was certainly a influential moment for my race.
 I really would of liked to see how far I could have gone with the leaders.
 But, who knows, maybe I would of just fell back even harder.

 My crew was great.
 They are just as new at this as I was and the all day adventure Friday before the race proved to help out on directional logistics for them.
-My brother, his girlfriend, my mom and dad, and my sister and her husband were all that supported me.
-Also, everyone back home that contacted me after the race someway or another were very supportive as well.
+My brother, his girlfriend, my mom and dad, and my sister and her husband were my excellent crew.
+Also, everyone back home that contacted me after the race someway or another were very supportive.

 I had a great time after the race and met a lot of people.
 I talked a good bit with Dakota Jones and learned how he got into ultra running and onto Team Montrail.
 Meeting people like Hal Koerner, Geoff Roes, Chris Lundstrom, and Zach Miller were all great.
 They were all so supportive and friendly.
 That is one thing that has always lured me toward ultra running.
 The scene, yet competitive, is always humble and generous and overall in a happy state.
 It was also cool meeting Bryon Powell of irunfar.com.
 He did an awesome job with interviewing people and the race preview.
 I feel honored just to get a mention in that article.
 Once again, a great guy.